A Boutique Clinic for Emotional Health & Wellbeing

 within the NHS, providing clinical leadership to multi-disciplinary colleagues within Adult Assessment and Recovery Teams in London.

-He is completing a research degree within the Sleep and Brain Plasticity Centre, in the Department of Neuroimaging, at the Institute of Psychiatry, Psychology and Neuroscience, Kings College London.
-He has a Bachelors’ degree in Philosophy and Medical Science, from Kings College London, a Medical Degree from the Royal Free & University College London Hospital, a Masters’ Degree from Glasgow University in Behavioral Sleep Medicine and is a Member of the Royal College of Psychiatrists.
+He has a Bachelors’ degree in Philosophy and Medical Science, from Kings College London, a Medical Degree from the Royal Free & University College London Hospital, a Masters’ Degree from Glasgow University in Behavioural Sleep Medicine and is a Member of the Royal College of Psychiatrists.

 Dr Beider has practicing privileges at the Nightingale Hospital in Central London and can admit patients under his care to the Nightingale Day Therapy, Inpatient, and Addiction programs.